arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.12.16
+The income tax was first thought of in 1812 (war with England), adopted in 1861 (Civil War), adopted again in 1894 (Wilson-Gorman Tariff Act), and finalized with the 16th amendment.

 ### 03.11.16
 "Google recommends LuminPDF as its third-party provider for seamless PDF editing."
 Basically, you can open PDFs stored in Google Drive in the LuminPDF app, and then